RDFLib/pyLODE/README.rst

 - handles Named Individuals in OWL ontologies
 - implements "owldoc" & "vocpub" documentation profiles for OWL, SKOS and OWL-as-SKOS results
 - implements "prof" profile for documentation of `Profiles Vocabulary <https://www.w3.org/TR/dx-prof/>`__ profiles
+- has a more modular structure than 1.0 to assist with the creation or more profiles

 1.0 - previous
 --------------